Training PCSS - Providence Medical Technology, Inc.

 Frequently Asked Questions

-Most surgeons starts with our online course for its unbeatable convenience.
-Anatomical model training and surgical simulation are the most popular hands-on training modalities for spine surgeons and neurosurgeons.
+Anatomical model training and surgical simulation are the most popular training modalities for spine surgeons and neurosurgeons and valued for their convenience.
 Both options allow for effective, hands-on training at your O.R. or office and make it easy to add training sessions to busy schedules.

 We specifically cover patient selection during training because spine surgeons are often curious about which patients are good candidates for this technology.
 Understanding the indications and contraindications for tissue-sparing posterior fusion is crucial for patient safety and optimal outcomes.